Jump (Blackpink song): Music video

 A music video teaser for "Jump" was released on July 7, 2025, ahead of the official music video release on July 11.
 The teaser begins by panning around a cityscape with billboards for each of the group's members.
 The camera zooms in on a brick wall featuring a mural of Blackpink and the group standing in front of the mural with outfits that are blending in with the mural.
 The music video was directed by Dave Meyers.
 YG Entertainment described the music video as portraying Blackpink's influence and narrative as a group, emphasizing the group's "perfect synergy" as they reunite after two years and 10 months.
 Upon release, the music video claimed the top spot on YouTube's global daily chart for eight consecutive days and surpassed 100 million views in just 15 days, becoming their 49th video to cross the milestone.

 Live performances and promotion

 To commemorate Blackpink's comeback release and world tour, YG Entertainment launched the Pink Area: Takeover Lighting campaign, which included marketing tactics such as broadcasting the "Jump" music video on various electronic billboards across Seoul and lighting up Namsan Tower, Sebitseom, and Banpo Bridge in pink.
 "Jump" was included on the set list of Blackpink's Deadline World Tour, which started on July 5.

+Impact

+"Jump" was named Song of the Year in South Korean research company Gallup Korea's annual public survey of respondents under the age of 40 in 2025.
+It was also selected by former President of the United States Barack Obama as one of his favorite songs of 2025.
+During the 2026 FIFA World Cup, "Jump" was chosen as the South Korea national football team's designated goal song.
+Following the song's release, Blackpink was credited as one of the groups that helped bring the techno genre back into the mainstream global spotlight.
+Music critics noticed K-pop's shift away from "cutesy" themed tracks towards more aggressive beats and club aesthetics, including Illit's "It's Me" and Ive's "Bang Bang".

+Credits and personnel

+Credits adapted from the liner notes of Deadline and Billboard.